mdubourg001/leboncoin_spider/README.md

 # leboncoin_spider
-A python script scrapping the Leboncoin's URL you give it every 30 seconds and send you an e-mail when new offers pop.
+This is a python script scraping Leboncoin.
+The URL you give will be scraped every 30 seconds and will alert you by e-mail when new offers pop out.

 ##### Dependencies:
 - Python 3.5